Sam Phillips (record producer): Early life

-Phillips attended the now defunct Coffee High School in Florence.
+Phillips attended the now-defunct Coffee High School in Florence.
 He conducted the school band and had ambitions to be a criminal defense attorney.
-However, his father was bankrupt by the Great Depression and died in 1941, forcing Phillips to leave high school to look after his mother and aunt.
-To support the family he worked in a grocery store and then a funeral parlor.
+His father was bankrupt by the Great Depression and died in 1941, though, forcing Phillips to leave high school to look after his mother and aunt.
+To support the family, he worked in a grocery store and then a funeral parlor.

 In 1942, Sam, 19, met Rebecca "Becky" Burns, 17, his future wife, while they were both working at WLAY radio station in Sheffield, Alabama.
-He was an announcer and she was still in high school and had a radio segment with her sister as 'The Kitchen Sisters' where they played music and sang.
+He was an announcer and she was still in high school and had a radio segment with her sister as the Kitchen Sisters, where they played music and sang.
 A January 18, 2013, article in the Alabama Chanin Journal honoring Becky quoted Sam as saying, "I fell in love with Becky's voice even before I met her."
 Becky described her first encounter with Sam to journalist Peter Guralnick: "He had just come in out of the rain.
 His hair was windblown and full of raindrops.
 He wore sandals and a smile unlike any I had ever seen.
 He sat down on the piano bench and began to talk to me.
 I told my family that night that I had met the man I wanted to marry."
-They wed in 1943 and went on to have two children in a marriage that ended in 1960.
+They wed in 1943 and went on to have two children in a marriage that, although full of extramarital affairs on Sam's part, never ended.
 Becky Phillips died in 2012, aged 87.